MLPlatformWebsite/website/_pages/homepage.md

             Initiative](https://www.linaro.org/news/linaro-announces-launch-of-machine-intelligence-initiative/)
             and is the home for Arm NN and Compute Library – open-source software libraries that optimise the execution of machine learning (ML) workloads on Arm-based processors.
+It also hosts the Arm ML Inference Advisor (Arm MLIA), a tool to make optimisation efforts across Arm available to developers with varying backgrounds.

             It enables a new era of advanced, ultra-efficient inference at the edge.
 Specifically designed for machine learning and